T-Tetrominos in Arithmetic Progression: Width 4

 We first formalize a simple observation about arithmetic progressions.

-\begin{lemma}[mod 4 Lemma] If the terms of an arithmetic progression of length at least 3 are all congruent to either $r$ or $r+1 \pmod 4$, for some $r$, then the terms are all congruent to each other $\pmod 4$. \end{lemma}
+\begin{lemma}[mod 4 Lemma] Let $A$ be an arithmetic progression of integers with at least 3 terms, and let $s$ be some integer.
+If, for each $a\in A$, either $a\equiv s\pmod 4$ or $a\equiv s+1\pmod 4$, then the terms of $A$ are all congruent to each other $\pmod 4$. \end{lemma}

-{\bf Proof:} It is sufficient to prove this in the case that $r=0$, since the AP can be translated by subtracting $r$ from each term without affecting the hypothesis or conclusion of the theorem.
+{\bf Proof:} It is sufficient to prove this in the case that $s=0$, since the AP can be translated by subtracting $s$ from each term without affecting the hypothesis or conclusion of the theorem.

 Suppose that $a, b$ and $c$ are three consecutive terms of the AP.
 Then $a+c = 2b$.
 If $b\equiv 0\pmod 4$, then $a$ and $c$ must both be $0\pmod 4$ in order to satisfy $a+c = 2b$.
 And if $b\equiv 1\pmod 4$, then $a$ and $c$ must both be $1\pmod 4$ for the same reason.
 In each case, the three terms must all be in the same congruence class.
 Since this holds for all consecutive triples, all elements of the AP must be in the same congruence class. $\Box$